 Government support was mainly scattered military patrols following Indian conflicts.
 US Army forts operated in the 1850s and 60s, and by then a string of privately-owned crude trading posts offered an unpredictable supply of food, replacement animals, etc. at predictably steep prices.

-While the Transcontinental Railroad (discussed below) ended the long wagon journey after 1869, many settlers then took branch trails to their destination.
+When the Transcontinental Railroad (discussed below) ended the main wagon journey after 1869, many settlers took branch trails to their destination.
 Traces of the pioneer migration remain in scattered spots--mainly ruts and "swales" or eroded gullies.

 Mormons or Latter-Day Saints had a trail that was about half as long: 1,000 miles (1600 km)...and by far the easier half.
-But theirs was a forced migration, triggered by Christian mob violence in IL.
+But theirs was a forced migration, triggered by Christian mob violence including the murder of their founder in IL.
 The Mormon Trail crossed IA NE and WY to a land none of them had ever seen, what is now UT.
 It paralleled and at times joined the other trails along the Platte River.

 One other famous route, the Santa Fe Trail from MO to today's NM, was used primarily by traders and the military, not pioneers.